jnlongnecker/Style-Guide-Extension/README.md

 ## Installation

 This extension is not available publicly on the extension marketplace.
-In order to start using this yourself, download the `.vsix` file in the releases section and run the following command from the directory with the `.vsix` file:
+In order to start using this yourself, download the `.vsix` file in the releases section and run the following command from VS Code:

 ```bash
 code --install-extension revature-style-guide-x.x.x.vsix
 ```

-Replace the "x"s with the version number for the `.vsix` file you downloaded.
+Replace the "x"s with the version number for the `.vsix` file you downloaded, and make sure that you are in the same directory as the file.

 ## Known Issues